uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 ### Museums could adopt standards for metadata

 Structuring data is complex, every museum has different types of objects.
 Describing those objects in a consistent way is not a piece of cake.
 Currently, every museum reinvents the wheel when it comes to describing its collections, or just translate what was on a paper trail to a digital format (such as XML or JSON or CSV).
 But museums could get together and build a standard that works for the next 100 years.
 For that, they could re-use and expand on Schema.org or Europeana.
-Complying with Schema.org definitions to describe objects helps better reach internet visitors, as it powers the semantic web and speaks to the ears of the Google Search Engine.
+Using Schema.org definitions to describe objects helps reach internet visitors, as Schema.org powers the semantic web and speaks to the ears of the Google Search Engine.
 For example, the [VisualArtwork](https://schema.org/VisualArtwork) schema describes any work of art that is primarily visual in character (painting, photography, etc.).
 The Europeana [Data Model](https://pro.europeana.eu/page/edm-documentation) is a huge collaborative effort that has involved over 60 participating museums, and it works!
 Museums can use Europeana as a new distribution channel, working with an [aggregator](https://pro.europeana.eu/page/aggregators) to publish their collections.

 ## UNCOPIED ART value proposition for collections inventory